Learning-Based Reconstruction of FRI Signals: Simulation

 \subsection{Summary}

-In this section, we summarise and compare our approaches with classical FRI techniques in terms of required information, complexity and reconstruction performance. \cref{table:comparisonmethods} highlights the key findings from the simulation for $K=2$, which also generalises to cases where we reconstruct more pulses.
-In terms of sampling kernel $\varphi(t)$, as both classical FRI and deep unfolded PWGD involves Prony's method, they require this information to be known to translate FRI reconstruction problem into spectral estimation.
+In this section, we summarise and compare our approaches with classical FRI techniques in terms of required information, complexity and reconstruction performance, as well as discussing why learning-based approaches are able to overcome the breakdown events. \cref{table:comparisonmethods} highlights the key findings from the simulation for $K=2$, which also generalises to cases where we reconstruct more pulses.
+In terms of sampling kernel $\varphi(t)$, as both classical FRI and Deep Unfolded PWGD involves Prony's method, they require this information to be known to translate FRI reconstruction problem into spectral estimation.
 For FRIED-Net, while the encoder can be trained on its own without the knowledge of $\varphi(t)$, the decoder of FRIED-Net can be either fixed or learned depending on whether it is known.
 Here $\varphi(t)$ is not required in the evaluation stage as we only need the encoder to reconstruct the locations.
 Hence, FRIED-Net is more suitable in applications such as calcium imaging when the pulse is unknown, as we will later show in \cref{sect:application}.

-In terms of complexity, FRIED-Net involves more than 100 times the number of free parameters used in deep unfolded PWGD.
-However, this is counteracted by the fact that both classical FRI and deep unfolded PWGD performs one SVD per iteration, which requires high complexity.
+In terms of complexity, FRIED-Net involves more than 100 times the number of free parameters used in Deep Unfolded PWGD.
+However, this is counteracted by the fact that both classical FRI and Deep Unfolded PWGD performs one SVD per iteration, which requires high complexity.

 We can then discuss the reconstruction performance by dividing it into two cases: before and after the classical FRI techniques break down.
-When the PSNR is high and the locations are far apart, both Prony's method with Cadzow and deep unfolded PWGD closely follows the Cram\'{e}r-Rao bound, while the performance of FRIED-Net plateaus despite the decoder refining the estimates.
-For the breakdown region, all of our proposed algorithms overcome the breakdown PSNR.
-The full FRIED-Net provides the best result as it refines the estimation from direct inference and is less erratic than deep unfolded PWGD.
+When the PSNR is high and the locations are far apart, both Prony's method with Cadzow and Deep Unfolded PWGD closely follows the Cram\'{e}r-Rao bound, while the performance of FRIED-Net plateaus despite the decoder refining the estimates.
+For the breakdown region, all of our proposed learning-based algorithms are able to overcome the breakdown PSNR.
+This is because in general, our learning-based approaches utilises the ground truth labels in the training data effectively as a prior knowledge in the system.
+In this particular FRI reconstruction problem, classical FRI methods are most vulnerable to pulses that are close together, causing the breakdown events.
+We conjecture that by feeding the network with training data that contains Diracs with variable distances, including when they are really close together, our proposed learning-based approaches are able to learn from this prior knowledge, and hence the classical performance bound, that is the breakdown PSNR, no longer applies.
+Amongst our proposed algorithms, the full FRIED-Net provides the best result as it refines the estimation from direct inference and is less erratic than Deep Unfolded PWGD.